-This is an excerpt from ‘Corporate Venturing and the Future of Mobility, Automotive and Travel Technology’, a new report from Global Corporate Venturing and LEIF, which is sponsored by BP Ventures, Denso International America, and JetBlue Technology Ventures.
-The report will be released at the beginning of March.
+This is an excerpt from ‘Corporate Venturing and the Future of Mobility, Automotive and Travel’, a new report from Global Corporate Venturing and LEIF, which is sponsored by BP Ventures, Denso International America, and JetBlue Technology Ventures.

 If you’re an investor or a start-up in the mobility, automotive and travel industry, and have news and views of interest to the corporate venturing world, please contact me email@example.com.
 But please, no PR people.
 I mean no offense.
 It’s just that I want to hear from the engineers, not the oily rags – so to speak.
 (And I’ve done some oily rag work myself, by the way).